Ada-Developers-Academy/core-unit-2/api-4-read-update-delete/read-one-book-2.md

 Let's review the planning work we did in the lesson [02) Building and API - Read One Book Endpoint](../api-2-read-404s/read-one-book.md).

-Once more, we should think about the typical HTTP verb and endpoint used for requests that retrieve the data for a particular model record.
+Once more, we should think about the RESTful HTTP verb and endpoint used for requests that retrieve the data for a particular model record.

 For this feature, we should make a `GET` request to the `/books` path, but we need to include the `id` of the record to retrieve as part of the endpoint.